Eddy960/Advanced-Microprocessor-System-Project/M5_KWS_Wheelchair/README.md

 ```

 4. Lastly, here is the link to our demonstration video and presentation video.
+- Based on the demonstration video, it shows three scenario which are:
+ - The wheelchair will keep going after "Go" command and will be stop until receive "Stop" command.
+ - After the STM32 received "Left" and "Right" command, the wheelchair will rotate 90 degrees to respectively direction and stop.

 [Demonstration Video](https://youtu.be/6vnJyarqXJY)

 [Presentation Video](https://youtu.be/J69QGfEUCbw)

 ### 6.0 Reference